 Great job on the book, is there going to be a sequel??
 Thanks in advance for any help you can provide.

-Yes, there will be a sequel.
-I am currently working on the next book which will follow Ruth's brother Ned a little more closely.
-It takes place the following summer during the Black Hawk War.
-And thank you so much for the kind words!
+Yes, I intended to write a sequel to follow Ruth's brother Ned over the following summer during the Black Hawk War.
+I decided against it, but thank you so much for the kind words!

 Just want to send you out a quick note saying that the board looks AWESOME!
 I popped in the branch Saturday after you had come in and I was amazed!
 This by far is the best presentation yet!
 I hope this gives you more opportunities and helps to spread the word about the book.